This is the best Albania itinerary. We list how you can spend 7 days in Albania. Where to go, what to see, and how long to stay in each place.

 Highlights of Shkodër

-The Rozafa Castle is a special place and a must-see when in Shkodër.
-There is a legend accompanying it, that a woman had to be sacrificed in order to finish it.
+The Rozafa Castle is a special place and a must-see when in Shkodër—a legend accompanying it that a woman had to be sacrificed to finish it.

 On a sunny day, hire a bike to cycle along the shores of the beautiful Lake Skadar.
-It’s a great half-day trip that leads you past fishing villages, carpet weaver and rewards you with the best scenic views!
+It’s a great half-day trip that leads you past fishing villages and carpet weavers and rewards you with the best scenic views!